 Processes

-An optimized, repeatable process eliminates reactionary tasks, and provides a solid progression of tasks that are aimed at completing a project successfully.
-The advantage of an optimized process is the process has been previously used with positive results.
-Any variables that can take a project off track are significantly reduced.
+An optimized, repeatable process eliminates reactionary tasks, and provides a solid progression of work that is aimed at completing a project successfully.
+The advantage of an optimized process is that it has been previously used with positive results.
+Any variables that can take a project off track, such as sudden changes to the project scope, are significantly reduced.
 Risk of project failure, missed deadlines, and cost overruns are all minimized.

 People